ourpalace/ourcord/CONTRIBUTING.md

 - Why should I read your guidelines?
   - Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

+- What do you want me to contribute?
+  - Keep an open mind!
+Improving documentation, bug triaging, or improving ~~our bad code~~ are all examples of helpful contributions that mean less work for you.